Kehlani: Personal life

 In January 2016, it was confirmed that Kehlani was in a relationship with star NBA point guard Kyrie Irving.
-In March 2016, Canadian musician PartyNextDoor posted a picture of Kehlani's hand on Instagram, insinuating that they were in bed together.
+In March 2016, Canadian singer PartyNextDoor posted a picture of Kehlani's hand on Instagram, insinuating that they were in bed together.
 This caused a media controversy across Twitter, in which abuse was tweeted against Kehlani in hundreds of thousands of posts.
-Kehlani soon after attempted suicide.
+Kehlani attempted suicide shortly thereafter.
 Irving later stated on Twitter that they had broken up before the incident.
 Kehlani took to social media to explain that they did not cheat on Irving in a public statement to acknowledge their attempted suicide in the wake of the media attention.
 In 2018, Irving penned an apology to Kehlani via an Instagram post, expressing appreciation towards the singer, and they responded wishing him well.

 On September 6, 2019, it was confirmed that Kehlani was dating American rapper YG, but after three months of dating, Kehlani and YG broke up.
 However, the two released a collaborative single for Valentine's Day, "Konclusions", on February 14, 2020.
 In May 2020, during an interview with The Breakfast Club, Kehlani said that they discovered that YG was cheating on them after seeing his phone.
 YG apologized by filling their lawn with roses.
 Kehlani added that they do not speak, but remain cordial.

 Kehlani announced that they were pregnant with their first child, a girl, on Instagram on October 12, 2018, with the father being Javaughn Young-White, who plays guitar for Kehlani.
 They opened up in December 2018 about prenatal depression and how their pregnancy is harder than it might look.
-On March 23, 2019, Kehlani gave birth to a daughter at home.
-Kehlani is vegan.
-They have spoken about their past experiences being a survivor of sexual assault and rape.
+In 2019, Kehlani gave birth to a daughter at home.

+Between their second and third studio albums, It Was Good Until It Wasn’t and Blue Water Road, they stated they went through a spiritual detox in order to get out of a toxic cycle with herself.
+After their breakup with YG and near the beginning of the COVID-19 pandemic, they stripped themself down emotionally and began writing Blue Water Road to process this change.
 In the summer of 2020, Kehlani bought a small farm in Simi Valley, California, where they live with their daughter.
 They were in a relationship with the 070 collective member, Danielle Balbuena, better known as 070 Shake.
+In 2020, Kehlani started practicing the African diasporic religion La Regla de Ocha.

+In 2024, Kehlani was briefly married to A&R and music executive Mariel Gomerez, before Gomerez filed for a marriage annulment three months later citing fraud and infidelity.

+In October 2025, Kehlani confirmed that she was in a relationship with British singer and rapper Kwn.

+Kehlani is a vegan.
+They have spoken about their past experiences being a survivor of sexual assault and rape.